akeneo/pim-api-docs/content/filter.md

 ### On creation or update date

-To filter products on creation or update date, use respectively the product property `created` or `updated`.
+To filter products on creation or update date, use respectively the product property `created` and `updated`.
 Here are the allowed operators to filter on these properties as well as the corresponding type of value expected in the `search` query parameter.

 | Operator | Allowed value type | Filter description |